demisto/content-docs/docs/integrations/linting.md

 # pylint: enable=sys-exit-exists
 ```

-**Note**: pylint can take both the error name and error code when doing inline comment disables.
-It is best to use the name which is clearer to understand.
+**Note**: Pylint can take both the error name and error code when using an inline comment disable message.
+Please note, that it is best to use the name which is most clear to understand.